 Transactional Clinic, Fall 2011

-Click here to see What’s Happening in the Transactional Clinic.
+Click here to see What’s Happening in the Entrepreneurship and Community Development Clinic.

-The Transactional Clinic has a classroom component that meets for two hours a week for 14 weeks over the course of the semester.
+The Entrepreneurship and Community Development Clinic has a classroom component that meets for two hours a week for 14 weeks over the course of the semester.
 The classroom component provides students with a solid grounding in interviewing, counseling, negotiating, and drafting.

-The Transactional Clinic is a 3 unit graded course offered the Fall, Spring, and Summer semesters.
+The Entrepreneurship and Community Development Clinic is a 3 unit graded course offered the Fall, Spring, and Summer semesters.
 Prerequisite: Good Academic Standing.
 Professional Responsibility is strongly recommended.

-All students accepted in the Transactional Clinic must attend a mandatory ½ day orientation held the Wednesday before the first day of school.
+All students accepted in the Entrepreneurship and Community Development Clinic must attend a mandatory ½ day orientation held the Wednesday before the first day of school.